mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 - <kbd>Escape</kbd>
   - : When in a submenu, closes the submenu and moves focus to parent menu or menubar item.
 - <kbd>Right Arrow</kdb>
-  - : Moves focus to the next item in the menubar.
+  - : In a menubar, moves focus to the next item in the menubar.
 If focus is on the last item, moves focus to the first item.
 If in a submenu, if focus is on an item that does not have a submenu, closes the submenu and moves focus to next item in the menubar.
-Otherwise,opens submenu of newly focused menubar item, keeping focus on that parent menubar item.
+Otherwise, opens submenu of newly focused menubar item, keeping focus on that parent menubar item.
+If not in a menubar or submenu and not on a menuitem with a submenu, if focus is not the last focusable element in the menu, optionally moves focus to the next focusable element.
 - <kbd>Left Arrow	</kdb>
   - : Moves focus to the previous item in the menubar.
 If focus is on the first item, moves focus to the last item.
 If in a submenu, closes submenu and moves focus to parent menu item.
+If not in a menubar or submenu, if focus is not the first focusable element in the menu, optionally moves focus to the last focusable element.
 - <kbd>Down Arrow</kdb>
   - : Opens submenu and moves focus to first item in the submenu.
 - <kbd>Up Arrow</kdb>